• Skip to primary navigation

 Next, I like to whip just the egg whites alone to start to give them some body.

-STEP 2: slowly add the sugar
+STEP 2: slowly add the honey or maple syrup

 Whip the meringue until stiff peaks form.
 Stiff peaks refers to when you pull the blender out of the mixture and the meringue is completely pointed.
 If the point falls over, you have a “soft peak,” and need to whip it further.